AmzadRepo/Jaws/README.md

 ### Changes

-* December 24, 2009 -- Updated example to show how to retrieve hyponyms.
+* November 17, 2023 -- Updated example to get how to retrieve SYNONYMS.
-* June 20, 2009 -- Bug fix and new convenience methods for head and satellite synsets.
+* November 18, 2023 -- Bug fix and new convenience methods for head and other Databases Code.
-* July 21, 2008 -- Support derivational form retrieval for all synset types.
-* February 13, 2008 -- Removed unused code
+* November 19, 2023 -- Removed unused code and documentation creation.